Mike Villarreal

-Michael "Mike" Villarreal (born August 19, 1971 in San Antonio, Texas) is an American data scientist, entrepreneur, and former Texas state representative who served San Antonio's downtown and surrounding neighborhoods from 2000 to 2015.
+Michael Villarreal (born August 19, 1971) is an American data scientist, entrepreneur, and former Texas state representative who served San Antonio's downtown and surrounding neighborhoods from 2000 to 2015.
 He currently works as Principal Data Scientist and equity partner at CML Insight, a software development company, and co-founded FairAppraisalNow.com, which uses artificial intelligence to help homeowners appeal property tax appraisals.

 In February 2025, he launched a campaign for the San Antonio ISD school board to help improve the academic and personal development of children within this urban school district.

 Early life and education

 A native of San Antonio, Texas, Villarreal became the first in his family to graduate from college when he earned degrees in economics and mathematics from Texas A&M University in 1993.
 He subsequently completed a master's degree in public policy from Harvard Kennedy School in 1996 and a PhD in public policy from the University of Texas at Austin's LBJ School of Public Affairs in 2018, where he specialized in quantitative methods and education policy evaluation.